docker/docs/compose/compose-file/index.md

 > **[Version 3.3](compose-versioning.md#version-3) only.**

-* `endpoint_mode: vip` - Docker assigns the service a virtual IP (VIP) that acts as the “front end” for clients to reach the service on a network.
+* `endpoint_mode: vip` - Docker assigns the service a virtual IP (VIP) that acts as the front end for clients to reach the service on a network.
 Docker routes requests between the client and available worker nodes for the service, without client knowledge of how many nodes are participating in the service or their IP addresses or ports.